 Gather with Friends

-Having a network of close friends and family is healthy for your mind and soul.
+Having a small network of close friends and family is healthy for your mind and soul.
 It keeps you connected to something bigger than yourself.
 My grandmother liked to be alone, to do the things she wanted to do most, but when she did go out, she appeared like a star and brought sunshine, joy and laughter to the room.

 Comfortable Shoes for the Long Haul

 When you walk over 5 miles each day, you need good traction.
 My grandmother walked everywhere, every day.
 There were no good bus lines in the area and she never learned to drive, so she had no other choice.
 I remember walking with her once, before I was old enough to drive and she suddenly stopped dead in her tracks and announced “Look!
 That’s a super find!”
 She reached into the street and pulled up a large black piece of rubber in which you could see some kind of metal threading.
 “This is going to be perfect for my sandals,” she said.
 Later, when we got to her house, she cut the rubber with large scissors and proceeded to glue bits and pieces to the bottom of her sandals.
 She literally wore steel-belted radial shoes.
 But the moment she arrived wherever she was going, her big bag would open and out would come the beautiful high heels.
 SHe’d put them on and the steel-belted radial sandals would quickly disappear into her bag.
 She wore high heels all the way into her 70s.
 This is the only photograph of her I found in which she’s wearing her walking sandals and not some fancier shoes!

 Practice Random Acts of Kindness